nicrossi/bioinfo/README.md

 </pre>

 ## fasta_to_primer.py
-Calculate 5 primers based on a fasta file and parameters in a .json file (with fields: "min_length", "max_length", "min_gc", "max_gc", "max_tm")
+Calculate 5 primers based on a fasta file and parameters in a .json file (with fields: "min_length", "max_length", "min_gc", "max_gc", "max_tm").
+Fasta sequence must only have one record.
 <pre>
 [Use]       ./fasta_to_primer.py gene.fasta config.json
 [Example]   ./fasta_to_primer.py FBQ1-NM_0038255.fasta config.json